sfomuseum/Registrar/README.md

 ## Motivation

 This is an experimental iOS application for gathering exhibition object photos and wall label data and embedding the latter in the `UserComment` EXIF tag of the former.
-The idea is to use the `DataScanner` and `FoundationModel` frameworks to scan and then convert camera-imagery of wall label text in to structured data (embedding it in one or more photos).
+The idea is to use the `DataScanner` framework and on-device machine-learning models (using either the `FoundationModel` framework available with AppleOS 26 or the Swift bindings for Apple's [MLX](https://opensource.apple.com/projects/mlx/) libraries to use third-party models) to scan and then convert camera-imagery of wall label text in to structured data (embedding it in one or more photos).

 The idea is to speed up data collection for use in generating embeddings or other ML-related products (LLMs) to allow causual in-terminal photos to be paired with the canonical record for that object using ML/AI techniques.

 The data collection piece _mostly_ works.
 What that means is that photo capture, data scanning (mostly), list views, EXIF updates and saving photos to the device all work.
-The `FoundationModel` piece to convert the scanned data (text) in to structured data only sometimes works.
+The `FoundationModel` and `MLX` pieces to convert the scanned data (text) in to structured data only sometimes works.
 When it doesn't work there are no errors triggered or reported but the on-device models are unable to derive any structured data.

 While the data scanning framework is generally stable I have observed that from time to time is will just stop returning text that it has scanned to the application using it.
 Processing scanned data on an recent (2023-ish) iPad mini takes a noticeable amount of time, usually measured in seconds.